The Rise of AI UGC: What It Is and Why Brands Are Adopting It

 Start with a pilot.
 Run AI UGC alongside your existing creative in a controlled test.
 Measure the results.
 The data will tell you where it fits in your stack.

+Where to go next in this cluster: This piece defines the category.
+To meet the new creator archetype the category produced, see our guide to the AI UGC creator — who they are, how they work, and how brands brief them.
+Once you understand the role, see our AI UGC tool comparison for hands-on tool evaluation.
 For a head-to-head performance comparison of AI UGC versus human creator content, see our AI UGC vs. Human UGC analysis.
-For the complete deployment framework, see our AI Avatar Marketing guide.
+For the complete deployment framework, see our AI Influencer Marketing guide.

 Sources & References